 v) any postal addresses that you provide.

 Personal Data will be accessible by members of staff.
 Where necessary, directors will also have access to Personal Data.
+We limit access to your personal information to those who have a genuine business need to know it.
+Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

-We will not share information with third parties without consent unless we are required to do so by law or our policies.
+We will not share personal information with third parties without consent unless we are required to do so by law or our policies.
 We will disclose Personal Data to third parties:

 if we are under a duty to disclose or share your Personal Data in order to comply with any legal obligation;